Yakuza: Kyushu

-Kyushu island has long been the largest source of yakuza members, including many renowned bosses in the Yamaguchi-gumi.
-Isokichi Yoshida (1867–1936) from the Kitakyushu area was considered the first renowned modern yakuza.
+The island of Kyushu (and particularly its northern prefecture Fukuoka) has a reputation for being a large source of yakuza members, including many renowned bosses in the Yamaguchi-gumi.
+Isokichi Yoshida (1867–1936) from the Kitakyushu area was considered by some scholars and political watchers as one of the first renowned modern yakuza.
 Recently Shinobu Tsukasa and Kunio Inoue, the bosses of the two most powerful clans in the Yamaguchi-gumi, originate from Kyushu.
 Fukuoka, the northernmost part of the island, has the largest number of designated syndicates among all of the prefectures.